Ruling the Countryside Class 8 Notes

 Formation of a New System

-Next topic in the Ruling the Countryside class 8 notes is the Mahalwari Settlement.
+The next topic in the Ruling the Countryside class 8 notes is the Mahalwari Settlement.
 With the permanent settlement system causing so many problems, the EIC decided to devise a new system.
-Holt Mackenzie took the charge and devised the new system in 1822 after a thorough analysis of village systems.
+Holt Mackenzie took charge and devised the new system in 1822 after thoroughly analysing village systems.
 Under the leadership of Holt, collectors were asked to inspect the land and record the customs of various groups.

 The estimated revenue of each plot within a village was added up to calculate the revenue that each village (mahal) had to pay.
 This however was to be revised periodically.
 In this system, the village headman was in charge of collecting the revenue.
 This system came to be known as the Mahalwari Settlement.